Understanding Umbrella Insurance

 Definition and Purpose

-Umbrella insurance is a secondary liability insurance policy that provides coverage beyond the limits of your homeowners, auto, or renters insurance.
-Think of it as a safety net that catches you when your primary insurance maxes out.
+Umbrella insurance is a secondary liability insurance policy.
+It offers coverage beyond your homeowners, auto, or renters insurance.
+It acts as a safety net when your primary insurance runs out.

 How It Works with Existing Policies